evanwherchek/resutailor/README.md

 ResuTailor is Dockerized for easy deployment to the cloud.
 This will allow you to have quick access to the application from any device.
 Below are a few resources for hosting Docker applications on major cloud providers.

-<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html" target="_blank">Creating a container image for use on Amazon ECS</a>
+<a href="https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html">Creating a container image for use on Amazon ECS</a>

-<a href="https://cloud.google.com/run/docs/deploying" target="_blank">Deploying to Cloud Run | Cloud Run Documentation | Google Cloud</a>
+<a href="https://cloud.google.com/run/docs/deploying">Deploying to Cloud Run | Cloud Run Documentation | Google Cloud</a>

-<a href="https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart" target="_blank">Quickstart: Deploy a container instance in Azure using the Azure CLI</a>
+<a href="https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart">Quickstart: Deploy a container instance in Azure using the Azure CLI</a>

 > [!WARNING]
 > If you choose to host ResuTailor on a cloud platform, beware of sharing the URL used to access the application.
 Unauthorized users accessing the application can lead to high server bills and your OpenAI API key being charged.